shiofreecss/Gosei-Play/docs/README.md

    - Use the "Pass Turn" button in the Game Controls section when you have no good moves
    - The game ends after both players pass consecutively
    - Territory is counted manually at the end of the game
+   - When the game completes, a popup shows the final score with personalized win/loss messages
+   - Convenient "Return Home" and "Play Again" buttons appear below the board after game completion

 4. **Game controls:**
    - All game controls are located in the Game Information panel